Mercutio3/mini-chat-server/README.md

     cmake --build build
     cd ../..

-3. Run "make" to build the project:
+3. Run "`make`" to build the project:

     make

 ## Launching

 On a terminal window you wish to use as a server (opened on the cloned repo's root directory), run ./tserver <port>.
-The server takes a single argument for the desired port number, which can range from 1024 to 65535.
+The server takes a single argument for the desired port number, which can range from `1024` to `65535`.
 Afterwards, it an only be shut down with CTRL+C.

 On a terminal window you wish to use as a client (also opened on the cloned repo's root directory), run ./client <ip> <port>.
 The client takes two argument, the IP address of the server and the server port.
-The program was built using localhost, or 127.0.0.1 (::1 in IPv6).
+The program was built using localhost, or `127.0.0.1` (`::1` in IPv6).

-The default port for both the server and the client is 5223.
+The default port for both the server and the client is `5223`.

 ## Running